hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 The plural pronoun **siz** is used for formal or respectful address, even when speaking to one person:

-**Siz näme içjek?** (You-FORMAL what drink-FUT-2PL) "What would you like to drink?" (formal)
+**Siz näme içjek?** (You-FORMAL what drink-FUT-2PL) “What would you like to drink?” (formal)

 ### Titles